kennguyen01/food-manager/_decks/2-how-food-becomes-unsafe.md

 7. Maintain temperature control before, during, and after cooking
 ```

 15a.
-Risk of pathongen expsure
+Risk level of pathogen exposure
 15b.
+Risk level depends on type of pathogen.
 Being exposed to pathogen does not always result in illness.
-Risk level depends on type of pathogen.

 16a.
 Factors that affect illness
 16b.